Shivansh-12345/Bharat_Internship/README.md

 # Bharat_Internship
-this is the task which is given by bhartIntern task1:- poertfolio website task2:- Homepage of netflix
+This is the task which is given by BhartIntern

+Task1:- portfolio website

+Task2:- Homepage of netflix

+:)